Industry News

 Property owners who are yet to mount solar water heaters on their buildings have up to November 25 to do so after the energy regulator extended the grace period to comply with a law that was passed in 2012.

-The Energy Regulatory Commission said on Thursday that it was permitting landlords six months more to enable them arrange for financing and installation of solar water heating systems beyond the May 25 deadline.
+The Energy Regulatory Commission said on Thursday that it was permitting landlords six months more to enable them to arrange for financing and installation of solar water heating systems beyond the May 25 deadline.

 The energy (solar water heating) regulations of 2012 compel landlords to install water heaters on commercial and residential buildings whose occupants use more than 100 litres of hot water a day.